-- 1. Undergraduate courses used to satisfy the foundation courses must be from an institution accredited in a manner acceptable to the Coles College of Business. - Foundation requirements must be satisfied at the beginning of the MAcc program, typically within the first semesters of study. - 3.
+- Undergraduate courses used to satisfy the foundation courses must be from an institution accredited in a manner acceptable to the Coles College of Business. - 2.
+Foundation requirements must be satisfied at the beginning of the MAcc program, typically within the first semesters of study. - 3.
 Enrollment in 8000-level graduate courses is restricted until foundation requirements are met. - 4.
-None of the prerequisite foundation hours may be used to satisfy any portion of the core or elective requirements or to meet the 30-credit-hour minimum degree requirement.
+None of the prerequisite foundation hours may be used to satisfy any portion of the core or elective requirements or to meet the 30-credit-hour minimum degree requirement. - 5.
+Please see the MAcc Coordinator with questions about business foundation courses.